nicholastay/nodesu/README.md

 ## Documentation / Usage
 More information on API returns and how some parameters work can be found at the [official osu!
 API GitHub wiki page](https://github.com/ppy/osu-api/wiki).
 ### Main functions
-(Any argument not stated as optional should be required)
+(Any argument not stated as optional should be required, and all callbacks are returned with the first argument as `err`, returns truthy if has an error, and the second argument is the `response`, which returns whatever the API returns.)
 #### new OsuApi()
 ```javascript
 var OsuApi = require('nodesu');